Overlap-weighted orthogonal meta-learner for treatment effect estimation over time

 \textbf{Implementation:} All meta-learners, including our \textbf{WO}-learner, can be implemented with any state-of-the-art neural network.
 Analogous to \citet{Frauen.2025}, our main results in Section~\ref{sec:experiments} are with transformers \citep{Vaswani.2017} as neural backbones for both the nuisance function estimators and the second-stage estimators.
-To ensure a fair comparison, all nuisance estimators and second-stage regressions share the same transformer-based architecture (\textbf{implementation details} are in Supplement~\ref{sec:implementation_details}).
-Following \citet{Frauen.2025}, we highlight that these implementations serve as an example; the optimal model architecture depends on many different factors such as sample size or data dimensionality \citep{Curth.2021}.
+To ensure a fair comparison, all nuisance estimators and second-stage regressions share the same transformer-based architecture (\textbf{implementation details} are in Supplement~\ref{sec:implementation_details}). \rebuttal{In our experiments, we evaluate our \textbf{WO}-learner against the entire family of meta-learners, and hence the comparison is \emph{exhaustive}.
+As model-based methods are instantiations of specific meta-learners, including (or any specific model-architecture) them would distort the comparison which meta-learner is the best-performing strategy, and make the evaluation fundamentally unfair.} Following \citet{Frauen.2025}, we highlight that these implementations serve as an example; the optimal model architecture depends on many different factors such as sample size or data dimensionality \citep{Curth.2021}.